 Ferrari says that despite a higher coefficient of drag due to the open body style, the 360 Spider performs exactly like the coupe.
 Its automatic top folds flush beneath a rear cover.
 Ferrari claims that the reinforced windshield surround can take the full weight of the car in the event of a rollover incident.
 A removable aluminum roof panel is available.

-The two bucket seats are available in 12 shades of leather.
+Interior The two bucket seats are available in 12 shades of leather.
 Ferrari customers can even select the color of the upholstery's stitching, if they wish.
 Luggage goes into the front of the car, and the company claims that the space behind the seats is big enough to hold a golf bag.
 Ferrari seats are low, and the driver gets ample bolstering.

 Cupholders are not available, but buyers can choose made-to-measure leather suitcases and golf bags.
 Options from Carrozzeria Scaglietti include carbon-fiber bucket seats, four-point seat belts and a leather-trimmed roll bar.

-Mounted behind the seats and ahead of the rear axle, the 3.6-liter V-8 engine features five valves per cylinder and develops 400 horsepower at 8,500 rpm and 276 pounds-feet of torque at 4,750 rpm.
+Under the Hood Mounted behind the seats and ahead of the rear axle, the 3.6-liter V-8 engine features five valves per cylinder and develops 400 horsepower at 8,500 rpm and 276 pounds-feet of torque at 4,750 rpm.
 A six-speed-manual transmission is standard.
 Buyers who prefer the convenience of semi-automatic shifting can select the F1 racing version, which uses paddles to change gears electrohydraulically.
 Ferrari claims the 360 Modena can accelerate from zero to 60 mph in 4.5 seconds and pass the 180-mph mark.

-Antilock brakes and traction control are standard, but side-impact airbags are not available.
+Safety Antilock brakes and traction control are standard, but side-impact airbags are not available.